Wakefield Council: Governance

 The local authority derives its powers and functions from the Local Government Act 1972 and subsequent legislation.
 For the purposes of local government, Wakefield is within a metropolitan area of England.
 As a metropolitan district council, Wakefield Council provides most local government functions directly, including collecting Council Tax and business rates, town planning, housing, waste collection and environmental health, social services, libraries and waste disposal.
 It is also a local education authority.
 Wakefield Council is the billing authority for Council Tax, and collects precepts on behalf of the West Yorkshire Police and Crime Commissioner and the West Yorkshire Fire and Civil Defence Authority.

 Certain services are provided with the other local authorities in West Yorkshire.
 The council is represented on West Yorkshire Joint Services Committee (for trading standards, archives, archaeology and grants), West Yorkshire Fire and Civil Defence Authority, West Yorkshire Integrated Transport Authority and the West Yorkshire Police and Crime Panel.
 Wakefield Council has been a constituent member of the West Yorkshire Combined Authority since 2014.

 Political control

+The council has been under Reform UK majority control since the 2026 election.

 The first election to the reconstituted council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
-Labour has held a majority of the seats on the council since 1974:
+Labour held a majority of the seats on the council from its creation until the 2026 election.